mvolkmann/blog/src/smalltalk/50-streams.md

 ## Creating Strings

-One use of streams is to efficient build a `String`.
+One use of streams is to efficiently build a `String`.
 For example:

 ```smalltalk